domtronn/eslint-reader.el/README.md

 eslint-reader-name-of-rule
 ```

-These functions should return `t` or `nil` based on whether that rule
+These functions should return `t`, `nil` or `default` based on whether that rule
-is active/whether it should be used etc.
+is active, disabled or unkown respectively.

 A more succint way of calling this library is through the use of the
 `eslint-reader?` function, which takes a rule _symbol/string_ as its